th7/when-do/README.md

 * Dynamic cron schedules
 * Delayed queueing

 Schedules are not cached and can be changed at will.
 Redundant processes can run without duplication of jobs as long as they point to the same Redis.
-Jobs will not be double-queued when DST resets time backwards, but will be skipped when DST moves time forward.
-Leap seconds should be fine.
+Jobs will not be double-queued when DST resets time backwards, and will be queued as DST skips over them.
+Leap seconds are fine.

 ## Installation